 Near the military airport, half a dozen men in camouflage

 uniforms with automatic rifles were blocking the road using a

 truck with no licence plates.
 Reporters were kept from

 approaching them by volunteer militia, who formed a second road

 block about 150 metres away.

 "Of course they are Russian," said Maxim Lovinetsky, 23, one

-of the volunteers.
+of the volunteers who manned the post.
 "They came last night."